sbhattathiri/crick/README.md

 ### Wishlist

-- using industry best-practices with python dev (venv, black, pylint, mypy, oop concepts, unit-tests etc) while building a cricket match simulator
+- using industry best-practices with python dev (venv, black, pylint, mypy, unit-tests (pytest), documentation (sphinx) etc) while building a cricket match simulator
-- build GUI for registering teams, display scoresheets
+- build GUI for registering teams, display scoresheets (tkinter)
-- build CLI for registering teams and other admin stuffs
+- build CLI for registering teams and other admin stuffs (typer)
-- build API for getting match stats
+- build API for getting match stats (fastapi / flask)
 - web-scraping for getting a realistic dataset
-- build a data pipeline for processing match scorecards
+- build a data pipeline for processing match scorecards (airflow)
 - build a dashboard out of processed data